 Kerala welcomes New Year with 620 km long 'Women's Wall'

-Kochi, Jan 1: Lakhs of women in Kerala took part in the 620 km-long state-sponsored "Women's wall" campaign stretching from the northern tip of Kasaragod to the southern end here Tuesday to uphold gender equality and renaissance values.
+Kochi, Jan 1: Lakhs of women across Kerala lined up from one end of the state to the other to form a women wall on Tuesday and took a pledge not to push the state to the era of darkness again and uphold gender equality and renaissance values.

 The "Women's wall" was conceived in the backdrop of frenzied protests witnessed in the hill shrine of Lord Ayyappa at Sabarimala after the CPI(M)-led LDF government decided to implement the Supreme Court verdict, allowing all women to pray at the Ayyappa shrine.